 I'm Graduating, Now What?

 Regardless of your practice interests, the Iowa Pharmacy Association (IPA) wants to help you every step of the way.
 IPA hosts educational opportunities, offers chances for professional development and networking, and advocates for pharmacy’s issues to state and federal policymakers.
-To give you a taste of how IPA can help you as a new practitioner, we offer recent graduates the chance to receive reduced rates on membership and a $100 coupon toward registration for our Educational Expo or our Annual Meeting.
+To give you a taste of how IPA can help you as a new practitioner, we offer recent graduates a coupon towards registration for our Educational Expo or Annual Meeting.
 Both of these events offer tremendous opportunities for socializing with your peers, networking with your colleagues, and expanding your clinical knowledge and professional outlook.